WireGuard/wireguard-go/README.md

 ### Linux

-This will run on Linux; however **YOU SHOULD NOT RUN THIS ON LINUX**.
-Instead use the kernel module; see the [installation page](https://www.wireguard.com/install/) for instructions.
+This will run on Linux; however you should instead use the kernel module, which is faster and better integrated into the OS.
+See the [installation page](https://www.wireguard.com/install/) for instructions.

 ### macOS